lydialawli/seakoala.io/docs/aboutLy.md

 ## Now

-- In search for a programming job.
-Barcelona or elsewhere.
+- In search for a programming job to face new challenges.
-- Rethinking how to build [Evok](docs/projects/evok.md).
-- Building the first MVP of PlayManao.
+- Working on improving [Vaamos](docs/projects/vaamos.md) and [Play Manao](docs/projects/playmanao.md).

 ## Contact Ly for any random reason